 The Lead Strategy involves an upfront investment in more capacity that is needed and is one of the most aggressive approaches used.
 Manufacturers plan to increase their capacity in advance even before the actual demand increases.
 This takes care of anticipated demand increases.
 Many manufacturers use this strategy to gain market share against competitors.
 This is also used when competitors are prone to inventory shortages especially when demand skyrockets.
 The Lead Strategy has its own risk also, as if the actual demand does not match the predicted demand, manufacturers are left with excess inventory to be stored.

 2. Lag Strategy

 The Lag Strategy is much more conservative than the Lead Strategy as it waits until the current capacity is stretched to its limits before adding more capacity.
-In this strategy, manufacturers respond to actual increase in demand and boost capacity after the current operation runs in full steam.
-Here, manufacturers avoid the problem of storing excessive inventory but might end up losing customers to competition.
+In this strategy, manufacturers respond to an actual increase in demand and boost capacity after the current operation runs in full steam.
+Here, manufacturers avoid the problem of storing excess inventory but might end up losing customers to competition.

 3. Match Strategy

 The Match Strategy usually adopts a mid way between the Lead and Lag strategies.
 Instead of boosting demand ahead of time or increasing demand after the existing capacity is exhausted, this strategy uses smaller incremental changes to the manufacturers’ capacity.
 This is done based on the fluctuating conditions in the marketplace.
 Despite being more complex in nature, this is a safer bet for most manufacturers as it is much more risk-averse than the other Capacity Planning Strategies.